ddev/ddev/docs/content/users/install/shell-completion.md

 ## macOS Zsh with Homebrew

 To make Homebrew completions available in Zsh the Homebrew-managed path `zsh/site-functions` has to be added to the FPATH variable.
-There are two scenarios:

 === "macOS Zsh"